 An ABC sitcom about two working-class parents raising three children in small-town Indiana.
 Rife with narration and flashbacks.Frankie Heck (Patricia Heaton) and her husband Mike (Neil Flynn) live in the midwestern town of Orson, Indiana.
 Frankie is a saleswoman at "Ehlert Motors" (where she has the lowest sale record) and Mike is the manager at the local quarry.
-Their three children are: Axl, perpetually lazy and unmotivated, even to wear a shirt or pants; Sue, the braces-wearing middle child who tries out for a number of extracurricular activities...and fails spectacularly at them all; and Brick, the gifted, but socially awkward smallest child, who reads a lot and has a tendency to repeat the last words he saidnote last words he said.Other characters include Bob (Chris Kattan), Frankie's coworker at Ehlert Motors; and Don Ehlert (Brian Doyle-Murray), Frankie's boss.Along with Modern Family, it was the break-out comedy of the 2009 television season (though Modern Family tends to get all of the entertainment media attention).Not to be confused with the 2000 sitcom Malcolm in the Middle.
+Their three children are: Axl, perpetually lazy and unmotivated, even to wear a shirt or pants; Sue, the braces-wearing middle child who tries out for a number of extracurricular activities...and fails spectacularly at them all; and Brick, the gifted, but socially awkward smallest child, who reads a lot and has a tendency to repeat the last words he saidnote last words he said.Other characters include Bob (Chris Kattan), Frankie's coworker at Ehlert Motors; and Don Ehlert (Brian Doyle-Murray), Frankie's boss.Along with Modern Family, it was the break-out comedy of the 2009 television season (though Modern Family tends to get all of the entertainment media attention).Not to be confused with the 2000 sitcom Malcolm in the Middle (though some comparisons are inevitable).

 Ambiguously Camp Gay: Sue's temporary boyfriend, Brad, whose talents include square dancing, embroidery, and making centerpieces out of everyday objects.
 Mike and Frankie have their suspicions, but Sue and Brad are both oblivious of that fact (they broke up because Sue found out that Brad was a smoker).